hglanz/DSFellow_COVID_SocialMedia/README.md

 Quote Count        | # of times the tweet has been retweeted with a new comment ConversationID     | Twitter thread ID
-User Description   | Twitter user description at the top of their profile Friends Count      | # of people the twitter user follows Favourites Count   | # of likes the user has accumulated thru all their Tweets Listed Count       | # of public lists the user is a member of Media              | Type of Media (ex: photo, gif, video)
+User Description   | Twitter user description at the top of their profile Favourites Count   | # of likes the user has accumulated thru all their Tweets Listed Count       | # of public lists the user is a member of Media              | Type of Media (ex: photo, gif, video)